 How lean do you need to be to have abs?

-Not all skinny guys have a low body fat percentage.
+Not all skinny guys have a low body-fat percentage.
 Many do, but it’s fairly common for skinny guys to be between 15–20% body fat, which is characterized by a softer stomach.
-Building up bigger ab muscles when there’s a substantial amount of fat on top of them will just push the fat out further.
-Not the desired effect.
+If you aren’t lean, building up bigger ab muscles will just push the fat out further:

-But if you want to see how lean you need to be to have abs, here’s me at roughly 11%.
+But if you want to see how lean you need to be to have abs, here’s me at 10.8% body fat.
 You can see that my abs are just barely coming in.
-Another couple body fat percentage points higher and they’d be covered.
+If I were just a couple body-fat percentage points higher, they’d be completely covered:

-While doing this you’ll want to be following a good lifting program.
+While cutting down to a lower body-fat percentage, you’ll want to be following a good lifting program.
 If you’re already somewhat muscular (as I was) you can expect to maintain your muscle mass and strength.
-But if you’re new to lifting and eating scientifically, you should be able to build some muscle while losing fat—the holy grail!
+But if you’ve only just started working out, you should be able to build some muscle while losing fat.

 (We’ve got a free guide here on what to do if you’re skinny-fat.)

-This means that whether you’re lean enough or not, you need to be lifting.
+This means that whether you’re lean enough for abs or not, you need to be lifting.

-So whether you’re under 15% or not, let’s move on to building badass abs in the gym.
+So whether you’re under 15% or not, if you eventually want abs, you should be training them in the gym.